 \subsection{Time evolution and scheme stability}

-In order to match high accuracy and reasonable computation effort we use for time integration an explicit, second order Runge-Kutta Method (RKM2) time-stepping scheme.
-Crudely, this RKM2 is based on a first prediction of a differential equation solution which permits to perform a correction, and thus increase the accuracy of the final solution.
-The most general form of the explicit RKM2, applied to our problem, is written:
+In order to match high accuracy and reasonable computation effort, we use an explicit, second order Runge-Kutta Method (RKM2) time-stepping scheme for time integration.
+Crudely, this RKM2 is based on the first prediction of a differential equation solution which permits performing a correction and thus increases the accuracy of the final solution.
+The most general form of the explicit RKM2 applied to our problem is written:

 where $\Delta t$ is the time step and $t_n$ is the time at step $n$.
-For our calculations we used $a=0$, $b=1$, $\alpha=\frac{1}{2}$ and $\beta=\frac{1}{2}$.
+For our calculations, we used $a=0$, $b=1$, $\alpha=\frac{1}{2}$ and $\beta=\frac{1}{2}$.

 In order to ensure the scheme stability during the time integration, a CFL-like condition must be respected at each time step \citep[chapter 6.3]{1928MatAn.100...32C,Toro_inbook}.
-This condition is fulfilled as long as the time step is less than:
+In the absence of magnetic fields and viscosity, this condition is fulfilled as long as the time step is less than:

-where $c_s$ is the sound speed in the center of the cell and $N_{CFL}$ is a constant parameter, which we equals to ${1}/{2}$ in order to improve stability.
-Physically, the quantity $\max\left\{||\vec{V}|| + c_s\right\}$ of above equation is the highest wave speed in the whole computational domain which allows to interpret this requirement as a condition for avoiding multiple wave overlap within cell $i$ when the Riemann problem is solved.
+where $c_s$ is the sound speed in the center of the cell and $N_{CFL}$ is a constant parameter, which is equaled to ${1}/{2}$ in order to improve stability.
+Physically, the quantity $\max\left\{||\vec{V}|| + c_s\right\}$ is the highest wave speed in the whole computational domain which allows interpreting the CFL requirement as a condition for avoiding multiple wave overlap within cell $i$ when the Riemann problem is solved.
 Indeed, only two solutions of the Riemann problem can affect cell $i$: the solution coming from left cell $i-1$ and the solution coming from the right cell $i+1$ \citep[chapter 6.1]{Toro_inbook}.